 Government assistance for acquiring fixed assets and related to expenses is recorded as deferred government assistance and is amortized on the same basis and according to the same rates as the related fixed assets or to income as eligible expenditures are incurred.
-Government assistance for current expenses is recorded as income.
+Government assistance for current expenses is recorded as a reduction of the related expenditures.
 Government assistance for acquiring fixed assets is recorded as a reduction of the cost of related assets.